meteosR/GLYCO-2/README.md

   - Surface area cutoff SASA (solvent accessible surface area) is normally set to 30 Å² to only select protein surface residues, but you are free to alter it.
 Probe radius is set to 1.4 Å by default.

 ### How to analyze output
-GLYCO 2.0 an output folder that includes four files:
+GLYCO-2 has an output folder that includes four files:
   1) X_bfactor.pdb: PDB containing the glycosylated structure and the glycan coverage for each atom in the b-factor column.
 Download X_bfactor.pdb and open it through PyMOL (6).
 You can visualize glycan coverage on the protein surface with the command "spectrum b, white_black".
 Of course you can change the color as you wish.
   2) X.rsa: output file after running FreeSASA.
 This file contains information about which residues were determined to be in the surface.